Navatusein/IST-Site/README.md

-## A new website for the KNU's ICT department
+## A new website for the KNU's IST department